Practical Quantum Federated Learning for Privacy-Sensitive Healthcare: Communication Efficiency and Noise Resilience: Introduction

 The main contributions of this work are as follows:

-\begin{enumerate} \item Reduced Circuit-structured communication (Approach 1).
-We demonstrate that light-cone-based parameter selection reduces the number of transmitted parameters while maintaining predictive performance, linking circuit causality to communication efficiency. \item Dynamic topology for communication efficiency (Approach 2).
+\begin{enumerate} \item Quantitative integration of light-cone feature selection into QFL (Approach 1).
+Building on the light-cone feature selection framework proposed by Suzuki et al.~\cite{suzuki2025light}, we systematicall integrate this mechanism into the QFL aggregation phase and quantitatively demonstrate its effect on quantum transmission reduction, establishing an explicit link between circuit causality and communication efficiency in federated quantum settings. \item Dynamic topology for communication efficiency (Approach 2).
 We introduce a hybrid aggregation architecture that adapts its topology during training, showing that transmission frequency can be significantly reduced without destabilizing convergence. \item Noise mitigation under realistic quantum channels.
-We quantify the impact of depolarizing noise on foundational QFL architectures and evaluate Steane code-based error correction, clarifying the trade-offs between robustness and physical qubit overhead. \item Communication cost formulation for QFL.
-We formalize quantum communication cost in QFL and derive scaling laws as functions of client number $N$, measurement shots $M$, parameter count $P$, and training rounds $T$, establishing a quantitative framework for scalability analysis. \end{enumerate}
+We quantify the impact of depolarizing noise on foundational QFL architectures and evaluate Steane code-based error correction, clarifying the trade-offs between robustness and physical qubit overhead. \item Unified communication cost framework for QFL.
+We establish a unified formulation of quantum communication cost across centralized, decentralized, and hybrid QFL architectures, deriving explicit scaling laws as functions of $N$, $M$, $P$, and $T$.
+This framework enables systematic comparison of architectural trade-offs and provides a quantitative basis for scalability analysis in practical QFL deployment. \end{enumerate}

 The remainder of this paper is organized as follows: Section~\ref{sec:relatedwork} reviews related previous studies, and Section~\ref{sec:proposedmethods} details the core technologies utilized in our methodology.
 Section~\ref{sec:experimentalsetup} describes the experimental setup of this study, followed by the results and discussion in Section~\ref{sec:resultsanddiscussion}.
 Finally, Section~\ref{sec:conclusion} concludes the paper.